Enda Kenny: Vice-president of the EPP

-2010 challenge to leadership
+2010 leadership challenge

 An opinion poll published in The Irish Times on 10 June 2010 triggered a challenge to Kenny's leadership of the party.
 The Ipsos MRBI poll indicated that the Labour Party had become the most popular political party in the country for the first time, and also showed a drop in backing for Fianna Fáil and Fine Gael, and for their leaders.
-It showed a five-point drop in Fianna Fáil support since January 2010, leaving that party on 17%, Fine Gael down four points to 28%, and Labour up eight points to 32%.
+It showed a five-point drop in Fianna Fáil support since January 2010, leaving that party at 17%, Fine Gael down four points to 28%, and Labour up eight points to 32%.
 Satisfaction with Kenny's leadership dropped 7% to 24%.

 Following the failure of the party's deputy leader Richard Bruton to support him, he was dismissed by Kenny on 14 June 2010.
 He also tabled a motion of confidence in his leadership, to be held on 17 June 2010.
 On the following day it was revealed that nine members of the Fine Gael frontbench did not have confidence in Kenny to lead their party – composed of Simon Coveney, Denis Naughten, Olwyn Enright, Olivia Mitchell, Fergus O'Dowd, Michael Creed, Billy Timmins, Leo Varadkar and Brian Hayes.
 Denis Naughten said frontbench members did not have Kenny's support and would like him to withdraw his motion of confidence and stand down in the interest of the party.

 In December 2008, Vincent Browne criticised Kenny in The Irish Times for not having a grasp of the issues, notably of economic issues.

 The motion of confidence in Kenny was passed.
+While no official tally was given, it is understood that Kenny had a "handsome enough" majority.
 He announced a major reshuffle of his party's front bench on 1 July 2010, re-appointing Bruton, Coveney, O'Dowd, and Varadkar.